Ken-Yokohama/Twitter-Clone/README.md

 - Hid the show more button when query shows the last tweet in tweet db
 - Added Logic for Media Files to be uploaded in Tweets using Firebase Storage
 - Disabled Tweet Button if there is a fileSelect Error

+V1.3 28 Feb '22 - Added Delete Functionality for Authenticated Users

+- Added CSS to display/hide tweet delete button based on user current user logged in
+- Added logic to delete tweet from firestore database when tweet delete button is pressed